 RH Wine Vault also provides more intimate tasting experiences by appointment, held upstairs in either of their two private rooms.
 This setting is an opulent reminder that when one thinks Yountville has reached a certain sophistication plateau, another space comes along and sets the bar even higher.
 Although for some quick perspective, after visiting the RH campus, duck into the dive bar Pancha’s located just north and across the street.
 A visit there, perhaps will give one some perspective of what parts of Yountville used to feel like.
 One can smell the cigarette smoke emanating from both within the building and from years of buildup within the walls, simply by walking close to its exterior.

 While the RH Wine Vault features several gorgeous Chandeliers, the RH Restaurant next door brings the number of chandeliers to the next level.
 Highly visible from the sidewalk, the two primary dining spaces offer intrigue, magnificence and is clearly a space to see and be seen.
 In addition to all the visual opulence the food scene is contemporary California featuring fresh ingredients.
+And the quality of food more than holds up to the visual scene.
+The Bibb lettuce salad is the best of its kind we have ever had.
 Guests interested in visiting the art galleries in the back pass through a walkway dividing the two restaurant spaces.

 Note that the RH Wine Vault also offers concierge services to help hand craft customized itineraries in the Napa Valley (including a visit to their tasting room) as well as helping to organize lodging, lunch and dinner reservations as well as transportation.
 Inquire for details.
 This is a somewhat unique offering by a Napa Valley tasting room.